zellwk/zellwk.com/src/posts/2021-04-16-7-challenges-of-learning-code.md

 Even though the game developer used imperative code, can you say he's a bad developer?
 No, you can't.
 He's already producing games that work!

-**Producing stuff with bad quality code makes you a better developer than producing nothing with good quality code. **
+**Producing stuff with bad quality code makes you a better developer than producing nothing with good quality code.**

 If you want to become better at the craft, you can always [reinvent the wheel](https://zellwk.com/blog/dont-reinvent-the-wheel/) or learn from various experts.

 ## Problem #6: You get distracted easily

 There are many reasons why you can get distracted.
 But distractions usually fall into two categories:
-  - 1. You're really tired and you need some rest
+  1. You're really tired and you need some rest
-  - 2. You're afraid of something and you're running away.
+  2. You're afraid of something and you're running away.

 **If you're tired, feel free to take a rest!** Don't feel bad about needing to rest.
 Even marathon runners need to take a break when they're not running.